cweinberger/bpc/README.md

 ## Permission

-A permissions is data inside a scope.
 A permission is an indication of whether or not the user is entitled to a given artifact or resource.
+In BPC a permission is just some arbitrary data inside a scope.
 The permissions, artifacts and resources is defined in the domain of the application.
 BPC has no knowledge about permissions or it's usage.
 BPC is basically just a secure storage of these data.

 It can be a string, boolean, date, integer.
 Or it can be an array or object containing these datatypes.